xyproto/orbiton/README.md

 * Has syntax highlighting for Go code.
 * Never asks before saving or quitting.
 Be careful.
-* Only outputs text with VT100 terminal codes.
-This may result in weird terminal characters appearing some times, which can be cleared with `ctrl-l`.
+* Random characters may appear on the screen when keys are pressed.
+Clear them with `ctrl-l`.
 * Keys like `Home` and `End` are not even registered by the key handler (but `ctrl-a` and `ctrl-e` works).
 * Will strip trailing whitespace.
 * Can format Go code using `gofmt`.